MateuszKlusek/youtube-settings-controller/README.md

 - **Language**: TypeScript
 - **Styling**: Mantine UI with Tailwind CSS

-## Logging
+## Logging for

-The extension maintains detailed logs of all actions:
+The extension maintains detailed logs of all actions (works only for development mode):

 - Logs are stored in Chrome local storage
 - Maximum 100 latest entries per context ID